-The Course (available at Competitive Cyclist, Amazon) is generally a good-looking helmet to my eyes.
+The Course (available at Competitive Cyclist, Amazon, Evans Cycles) is generally a good-looking helmet to my eyes.
 Its shape is more like a standard road helmet than an aero one.
 If you buy this helmet, I’d suggest you go with the white or red version.
 The material that braces its top ribs on the black one are painted bright white and will probably need some regular work to keep clean.
 The braces on the other helmets are black.

 Bontrager Ballista – Low price, great cooling but a fit that may not work and quality level below most of the rest

 Similar to the recommended Specialized S-Works Evade, the Bontrager Ballista looks more like an aero than a standard helmet and feels like it’s sitting high above your head.
 It’s a nice sensation.
 You feel like you are riding fast.